 City data shows that fatalities and serious injuries to pedestrians rise after daylight saving time ends and dusk settles earlier during the busy evening commute.
-It’s a sobering reminder, as well, to people who ride bicycles to follow essential tips for urban cycling safety after dark.
+It’s a sobering reminder to people who ride bicycles to follow essential tips for urban cycling safety after dark.

 Traffic safety and medical experts point to sudden earlier darkness and the human eye’s natural inability to adjust to diminishing light as culprits.
 For cyclists, moving through the city after dark, and sharing the streets with traffic, being as visible as possible is essential at this time of year.
 That means not only taking physical steps like wearing brighter clothing and using bike lights, but also following rules of the road intended to improve safety for all street users.